 Probably during 1999 season (in 1999 the Patrouille Suisse celebrating 35 years of operations) a "party suit" implemented, as a standard CWU-73 without the usual swiss modification, as the rank pocket or the zipped side entries.

-in this rather pathetic attempt (it would be necessary to remove some centimeters of waistline to add them to the height) our "model" imitates an image taken from one of the recent annual publications of the PS in which the current crew garments are shown. in 2007 the red-white helmet replaced the blue one, the pictured LG-1073A life vest replaced by the PU-CH-07.
+in this rather pathetic attempt (it would be necessary to remove some centimeters of waistline to add them to the height) our "model" imitates an image taken from one of the recent annual publications of the PS in which the current crew garments are shown. in 2007 the red-white helmet replaced the blue one, the LG-1073A life vest replaced by the PU-CH-07 ( worn on RH picture).

 Today's PS pilot are equipped with:

 - CWU-27 Flight Suit (CH mod);